uqlibrary/docker-elasticsearch/README.md

                         Setting to "true" makes this node the master.
     ES_NODE_DATA        (REQUIRED) Whether the node will be a data node in the cluster.
                         Setting to "true" makes this a data node.

-    ES_DISCOVERY        The type of discovery to use with Elasticsearch, if not set will use multicast.
-Setting to "ec2" will enable ec2 discovery using ES_EC2_GROUPS in ES_AWS_REGION.
-Setting to "kubernetes" will enable kubernetes automatic discovery using the ES_KUBE_SELECTOR.
-    ES_EC2_GROUPS       Either a comma separated list or array based list of (security) groups used for discovery.
-    ES_AWS_REGION       AWS region to be used for discovery.